lgraziani2712/benchmark-json-reporter/README.md

 # benchmark-json-reporter

 Returns an array with the data for every benchmark of the suite.
 The default callback writes it to the `<rootFolder>/benchmarks/<suiteName>.json` file.
+No npm dependencies.

 It works only in NodeJS.